All Episodes

 I wouldn't say that that was a regular occurrence, but there were times when I said or talked about things that were happening in the world and may have used a word or two that was not church appropriate.

-Okay, and and does the pastor know you left his church?
+And does the pastor know you left his church?

 I wouldn't say I left his church.

-I mean, we're still friends, and I'll go there, but I think that this particular church that we go to as a family just feels like a better fit and feels more natural, probably because I was raised a Catholic and I'm just used to that type of service.
+I mean, we're still friends and I'll go there, but I think that this particular church that we go to as a family just feels like a better fit and feels more natural, probably because I was raised a Catholic and I'm just used to that type of service.

 Now, Jesus knows the truth, right?